-NPTCBC have established procedures for the identification, maintenance and disposition of OHSEP records.
-These shall be kept so as to demonstrate that NPTCBC maintains an OHSEP system that conforms to the relevant legislation appropriate to its undertakings.
+NPTCBC have established procedures for the identification, maintenance and disposition of health and safety records.
+These shall be kept so as to demonstrate that NPTCBC maintains a health and safety system that conforms to the relevant legislation appropriate to its undertakings.
 These are maintained in accordance with Control of Records and Documents Health and Safety Procedure HSP/06.
 The maintenance of such records includes, but is not restricted to the following areas of associated documentation: